Kris Bryant Player Props: Rockies vs. Marlins

 Kris Bryant At The Plate

-- Bryant has an OPS of .777, fueled by an OBP of .364 and a team-best slugging percentage of .413 this season.
+- Bryant leads Colorado in slugging percentage (.413) thanks to 11 extra-base hits.

-- He ranks 33rd in batting average, 37th in on base percentage, and 89th in slugging among the qualifying hitters in baseball.
+- Among qualified hitters in baseball, he ranks 31st in batting average, 35th in on-base percentage, and 87th in slugging.

 - He has scored in 15 of 44 games (34.1%), including multiple runs twice.